-Topgolf is the biggest story in global golf of the last few years: not just a series of enormous venues, but a global sorts and entertainment community.
-As Chief Operating Officer of Topgolf International, Zach Shor is responsible for helping localise the Topgolf brand all over the world.
-He manages the day to day operations of the Topgolf International team, while searching for international partners to help establish Topgolf venues in new countries.
+Topgolf is the biggest story in global golf of the last few years: not just a series of enormous venues, but a global sports and entertainment community.
+And now it's here - Topgolf Gold Coast opened in June and is already making its mark.
+As Chief Executive Officer of Topgolf Australia, Kirk Edwards is responsible for bringing the Topgolf brand to Australia, in partnership with entertainment giant Village Roadshow.
 Hear about Topgolf’s first foray in Australia, on the Gold Coast, and find out what drives Topgolf in its ongoing mission to create unforgettable shared experiences.

 Louise Eyres is the Australian Sports Commission’s first Chief Marketing Officer.
 She heads up the ASC’s new marketing, customer insights and analytics division.
 The new role and decision to unite marketing, customer experience and insight recognises the important contribution marketing plays in leading industry wide change across sport and physical activity in Australia.
 We’ll learn how marketing can both influence and inspire stronger community connections with sport, and drive greater participation.

-Let’s hear from Golf Australia regarding its new strategic priorities.
+Let’s hear from Danny Bowerin and Chyloe Kurdas from Golf Australia regarding its new strategic priorities.
 Then, from a marketing perspective, what they’ve achieved across their national programs and initiatives; how clubs and facilities can benefit from these campaigns; how Golf Australia can help clubs and facilities offer the right ‘products’ and customer experiences; and the value that Golf Australia will deliver to clubs and facilities in the future.

 Margot Harley is all about the fans: fan engagement drives sports success, and every golf facility has its fans.
 Whether weekly regulars or once-a-year visitors, you need to engage with the golfer, understand their passions, encourage them to share the love with friends, and of course get them coming back for more.
 With extensive sports experience across multiple NRL Clubs and the Australian Rugby Union, Margot will share how the NRL engages with its audience through its digital platforms.